mcandre/rubberstamp/README.md

 ## Problem

-In a shortsighted attempt to cut costs, GitHub disables recurring GitHub Actions for FOSS projects after a period of inactivity.
-Including important security scans.
-Which is backwards, because software vulnerabilities accrue most rapidly on old, stale projects.
-Every component downstream ends up inheriting the vulnerabilities.
+In a weaksauce attempt to cut costs, GitHub Actions stops triggering `cron` scheduled actions after a period of inactivity.
+This breaks important, recurring security scans.

+Software vulnerabilities accrue most rapidly on exactly the kinds of old, stale projects that receive few recent commits.
+And every component downstream ends up inheriting these vulnerabilities.
+Commit-based triggers are insufficient for identifying vulnerabilities in a timely manner.
+Hence the need for recurring scans.

+Dependabot is insufficient, because like every other SCA tool, Dependabot's CVE report often has mutually exclusive gaps compared with the other tools.
+We need (recurring) GitHub Actions, to in order to responsibly layer on additional SCA security scans.

+CodeQL has a similar story to Dependabot for linting / SAST.
+Except CodeQL isn't even enabled by default.
+We need recurring GitHub Actions, to in order to responsibly layer on additional SAST security scans.

-This results in a default *insecure* state for the vast majority of GitHub repositories, including public FOSS and private projects.
+All of this contributes to a default *insecure* state for the vast majority of GitHub repositories, including public FOSS and private projects.

-Dependabot is not a complete answer, because Dependabot reports often omit vulnerabilities indicated by other SCA systems.

 ## Solution

-We declare a recurring GitHub Action to update a nonce file in version control.

-The new action periodically updates a `.rubberstamp` text file with the current timestamp.
+We declare a new recurring GitHub Action to rubberstamp the project with a nonce commit every so often.
+The action modifies a `.rubberstamp` text file.

 See [.github/workflows/rubberstamp.yml](.github/workflows/rubberstamp.yml).